MarcelMichau/home-page/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/MarcelMichau/home-page.svg)](https://greenkeeper.io/)

 This is my website.
-No one elses.
+No one else's.

 It is written using: